Class AA (Part 20): Adding New Homes Above Detached Commercial and Mixed-Use Buildings

 If you own a detached commercial or mixed-use building, permitted development rights under Part 20, Class AA of the Town and Country Planning (General Permitted Development) (England) Order 2015 (GPDO 2015) may allow you to construct up to two additional storeys of new flats above it — without making a full planning application.

-For investors and landowners, this is one of the most commercially significant airspace development rights on the statute book.
+For investors and landowners, this is a commercially significant airspace development.

 This article explains what Class AA permits, the limitations that apply, the prior approval matters the LPA will assess, and the practical issues you need to resolve before progressing a scheme.